anarseyf/cs416/Essay.md

 Wherever appropriate, numerical values are reinforced by showing a visual mark next to numbers.
 For example, in Scene 2 the sidebar table shows a bar chart in the position column; this provides an intuitive overview of the driver's career profile.

-### Why

 ## Scenes

-> What are the scenes of your narrative visualization?
-How are the scenes ordered, and why?
+> _What are the scenes of your narrative visualization?
+How are the scenes ordered, and why?_

 Scene 1 introduces the dataset by giving a high-level overview of what it represents (the Formula 1 championship).
 It provides a "fingerprint" of the entire history of the sport in compact form using a vertical timeline.
 (Vertical layout is preferred over horizontal for a timeline because most devices provide vertical scrolling, and users expect it.)